atomone-hub/atomone/CONTRIBUTING.md

 For complex problems or features, please make sure to open an issue and provide context and problem description.
 PRs opened before adequate design discussion has taken place in a GitHub issue have a high likelihood of being rejected without review.

-## Project Board

-We use self-organizing principles to coordinate and collaborate across organizations in structured "EPICs" that focus on specific problem domains or architectural components of AtomOne.

 ## Architecture Decision Records (ADR)

-When proposing an architecture decision for AtomOne, please start by opening an [issue](https://github.com/atomone-hub/atomone/issues/new/choose) or a [discussion](https://github.com/atomone-hub/atomone/discussions/new) with a summary of the proposal.
+When proposing an architecture decision for AtomOne, please start by opening an [issue](https://github.com/atomone-hub/atomone/issues/new/choose) with a summary of the proposal.
 Once the proposal has been discussed and there is rough alignment on a high-level approach to the design, you may either start development, or write an ADR.

 If your architecture decision is a simple change, you may contribute directly without writing an ADR.
 However, if you are proposing a significant change, please include a corresponding ADR.